-A nosebleed comes either from the front of your nose (anterior) or the back of it (posterior).
+A nosebleed comes from the front of your nose (anterior) or the back of it (posterior).

-- Anterior nosebleeds: The wall that separates your nostrils is called a septum.
-It has a lot blood vessels that can break from a hit in the face, or even a scratch of your fingernail.
+- Anterior nosebleeds.
+The wall that separates your nostrils is called the septum.
+It has a lot of blood vessels that can break from a hit in the face or even a scratch of your fingernail.
 Most nosebleeds start in the lower part of the septum, meaning close to your nostrils.

-- Posterior nosebleeds: These are the rarer type.
+- Posterior nosebleeds.
+These are more rare.
 They start deeper in the back of your nose.
 Posterior nosebleeds are more likely to happen in older people, those with high blood pressure, or those who have had a face injury.

-Most are spontaneous -- they happen unexpectedly and don’t have a known cause.
-But if you get nosebleeds a lot -- there may be a reason you can pinpoint:
+Most are spontaneous, meaning they happen unexpectedly and don’t have a known cause.
+But if you get nosebleeds a lot, there may be a reason you can pinpoint:

 - Dry climates or dry, heated air that dries out the inside of your nose

 - Picking your nose or rubbing it too hard

 - An upper respiratory infection like a cold